rolling-scopes-school/tasks/devops/modules/ci-configuration/README.md

 When done with Helm, install Jenkins using the instruction from Jenkins documentation (https://www.jenkins.io/doc/book/installing/kubernetes/#install-jenkins-with-helm-v3).
 Make sure that Jenkins is installed into a separate namespace.

-Before proceeding with Jenkins installation, please make sure that you cluster meets the following requirements:
+Before proceeding with Jenkins installation, please make sure that your cluster meets the following requirements:

 1. The cluster has a solution for managing persistent volumes (PV) and persistent volume claims (PVC).
 For more information on PV and PVC see the official K8s documentation (https://kubernetes.io/docs/concepts/storage/volumes/).
 See this k3s documentation page for some possible solutions (https://docs.k3s.io/storage)
 2. Since you are going to access your Jenkins server via the internet, your communications with the server should be encrypted using TLS.
 For that reason you'll need an ingress controller installed and configured to serve traffic via HTTPS.
 Note, that you'll also need a certificate and a private key.
 You may use one provided via Letsencrypt, ZeroSSL or any other services.
 If you don't have a domain name, you may also use self-signed certificate, but it's not the recommended solution.